davidgiven/wordgrinder/README.Windows.txt

 Run the supplied installer.
 It's done.

-However:

-WordGrinder makes heavy use of Unicode for drawing things like menus.
-The default font has lousy Unicode coverage.
-WordGrinder will do its best, but it'll probably look pretty ugly.
-You may wish to switch to use a different font with the drop-down menu from the application icon in the top-left corner of the screen.
+You can switch to use a different font with the drop-down menu from the application icon in the top-left corner of the screen.

 Important note!
 To quit, you'll have to use the menus inside WordGrinder (because the application knows nothing about the Windows window close button).
-Do CTRL+Q or ALT+F, X to quit.
+Do CTRL+Q to quit.

 You can toggle full-screen mode with ALT+ENTER.